-24. The Company shall appoint a person in the said Colonies of New Zealand and New South How notices to Wales respectively and also a person in each of the other Australian Colonies the Governor or Governors Company. which shall agree to pay any subsidy to the Company upon whom any notice which may have to be given to the Company and which is hereby not expressly provided to be given to the Company in London may be served and in default of such appointment and of notice thereof being given to the Government of the Colony any such notice may be served on any operator clerk or officer of the Company in the Colony on behalf of the Governor of which the notice may have to be served and any such service as aforesaid shall be deemed to be a good service upon the Company and take effect accordingly except in cases where service on the Company in London is provided for.
+24. The Company shall appoint a person in the said Colonies of New Zealand and New South How notices to Wales respectively and also a person in each of the other Australian Colonies the Governor or Governors Company. of which shall agree to pay any subsidy to the Company upon whom any notice which may have to be given to the Company and which is hereby not expressly provided to be given to the Company in London may be served and in default of such appointment and of notice thereof being given to the Government of the Colony any such notice may be served on any operator clerk or officer of the Company in the Colony on behalf of the Governor of which the notice may have to be served and any such service as aforestid shall be deemed to be a good service upon the Company and take effect accordingly event in aforesaid shall be deemed to be a good service upon the Company and take effect accordingly except in cases where service on the Company in London is provided for.